Chicago Coliseum: Ice hockey

 In 1926, the Coliseum built an ice rink at the arena to support professional ice hockey.
-The Coliseum hosted the Chicago Black Hawks of the National Hockey League (NHL) from 1926–1929 with a seating capacity of 6,000.
+The Coliseum hosted the Chicago Black Hawks (today the 'Blackhawks') of the National Hockey League (NHL) from 1926–1929 with a seating capacity of 6,000.
 It was also the home of the Chicago Cardinals (later renamed Chicago Americans) of the American Hockey Association (AHA) for the season of 1926–27 and the Chicago Shamrocks of the AHA from 1931–32.
 In June 1928, fight promoter Paddy Harmon announced plans to construct Chicago Stadium, with the Black Hawks as the marquee tenants.

-As the 1928–29 NHL season approached, the Stadium was not yet ready, and Blackhawks owner Major Frederic McLaughlin had had a falling-out with Harmon.
-Consequently, the Blackhawks arranged to continue playing at the Coliseum.
-However, they could only get ice time through January 1929; they played the remainder of their "home" games in Detroit and in Fort Erie, Ontario, across the Niagara River from Buffalo.
+As the 1928–29 NHL season approached, the Stadium was not yet ready, and Black Hawks owner Major Frederic McLaughlin had had a falling-out with Harmon.
+Consequently, the Black Hawks arranged to continue playing at the Coliseum.
+However, they could only get ice time through January 1929; they played the remainder of their "home" games in Detroit, Michigan and in Fort Erie, Ontario, across the Niagara River from Buffalo, New York.

-The Blackhawks were back at the Coliseum as the 1929–30 season opened, but negotiations with the Stadium resumed in the fall of 1929 after Harmon was deposed as head of the Chicago Stadium Corporation.
-In December 1929, the team began play at the Stadium.
+Although the Stadium was ready, the Black Hawks were back at the Coliseum as the 1929–30 season opened, unwilling to accept Harmon's terms.
+Harmon was deposed as president of the Stadium and in December the team began play at the Stadium.

-In 1932, another dispute led the Blackhawks to return temporarily to the Coliseum, for their first three home games of the 1932–33 campaign.
-On November 21, the Blackhawks defeated the Montreal Canadiens, 2–1, in their final game on Coliseum ice.
+In 1932, another dispute led the Black Hawks to return temporarily to the Coliseum, for their first three home games of the 1932–33 season.
+On November 21, the Black Hawks defeated the Montreal Canadiens, 2–1, in their final game on Coliseum ice.
 Canadiens superstar Howie Morenz was the last player to score an NHL goal at the Coliseum, assisted by Aurel Joliat and Johnny Gagnon, at 7:06 of the second period.